jarun/nnn/README.md

   - Batch renamer for selection or dir
   - List input stream of file paths from stdin or plugin
   - Copy (as), move (as), delete, archive, link selection
+  - Easily copy, move paths in system clipboard to current dir
   - Dir updates, notification on `cp`, `mv`, `rm` completion
   - Copy file paths to system clipboard on select
   - Launch apps, run commands, spawn a shell, toggle exe